Kohmputer/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization

+# Course 1: Supervised Machine Learning: Regression and Classification
-Machine Learning Specialization course by Andrew Ng
+Week 1: Introduction to Machine Learning

+What is Machine Learning?